Despite spending less than 2 weeks here, I really loved El Salvador!

 Need somewhere to stay?
 Check out our guide on where to stay in El Salvador

-This was probably my favourite thing to do in El Salvador.
-The Santa Ana volcano is known for its stunning blue/green crater lake that’s in the middle of the crater once you reach the top.
-It’s located within the Cerro Verde national park.
+The Santa Ana volcano is one of many incredible volcanoes that you can hike in the country, and is known for its stunning blue/green crater lake that’s in the middle of the crater (which you can see once you reach the top).

 I’ve written about my experience climbing the Santa Ana Volcano and how you can visit without a guide.

-Book your Santa Ana Volcano Hike right here
+Book your Santa Ana Volcano Hike right here!

 I am a coffee fanatic, so I was actually very excited to come to Central America in general to taste all the amazing coffees.